Lobo (DC Comics): Fictional character biography

 Dawg is stomped to death by Lobo in Lobo (vol. 2) #58, in which he again claims to Superman that the dog is not his; this is for the final time.
 Somehow, Dawg later appears alongside Lobo when Lobo goes to Earth to fight Green Lantern and Atrocitus.
 His enemies include the do-gooder superhero parody Goldstar, Loo, Vril Dox, Bludhound, Etrigan the Demon, and General Glory.
-Lobo generally tries to kill anyone he is hired to capture, including his fourth-grade teacher named Miss Tribb, his children, Santa Claus, and Dawg, although his main targets are Superman and Deathstroke.
-Lobo frequents a restaurant, Al's Diner, where he often flirts with Al's only waitress, Darlene Spritzer.
+Lobo generally tries to kill anyone he is hired to capture, including his fourth-grade teacher Miss Tribb, his children, Santa Claus, and Dawg, although his main targets are Superman and Deathstroke.
+Lobo frequents a restaurant, Al's Diner, where he often flirts with waitress Darlene Spritzer.
 Though Lobo protects these two from frequent danger, he does not seem to understand the distress caused by his tendency to destroy the diner.
 Al and Darlene later prosper due to Lobo's appetite for destruction; he destroys the city, except for the diner, leaving hordes of construction workers with only one place to eat lunch.
 He also ends up destroying a diner Al gives to him as part of a birthday celebration.

 The last revelation of Lobo and the diner appears to be in the pages of Lobo (vol. 2) #1,000,000 (November 1998), where his last adventure is depicted.
-By the time of the action, he is already morbidly obese and working as a carnival attraction, scaring tourists into leaving their money behind.
-Then, a sexy client appears to offer him one last job: finding a legendary evildoer named Malo Perverso.
+By the time of the action, he is already obese and working as a carnival attraction, scaring tourists into leaving their money behind.
+Then, a sexy client appears to offer him one last job: finding legendary evildoer Malo Perverso.
 At the prospect of a last well-paid job and a chance to score with the client, Lobo quickly agrees, and he again invades the diner to use their Tesseract teleporter to reach his gear.
-It is revealed then the "client" is none other than Darlene, who wanted to see him back in his prime rather than see him sink even deeper into sloth.
+It is revealed then the "client" is none other than Darlene, who wanted to see him in his prime rather than see him sink into sloth.

 After reaching his gear, Lobo invades the HQ of the International Justice Legion Wanna-Bes and crushes all opposition to hack their files on Malo Perverso.
-There, he is attacked by Perverso himself, who then reveals himself to be Clayman, the team's shapeshifter, who admits he impersonated Perverso to get rid of Lobo.
+There, he is attacked by Perverso, who then reveals himself to be Clayman.
 Clayman also squeals that the real Perverso went into a black hole.
 Lobo, still eager to find his bounty, goes into the black hole.
 Ironically, due to Lobo's interference in a planetary conflict in the same issue, Al later gets a package through the Tesseract for Lobo – which promptly blows the diner up yet again.